raawanahmed/WebProject-Plagiarism-Checker/README.md

 4. The Plagiarism Percentage is returned on the web page.

 ### Steps for the second plagiarism
-1. User enters a query.
+1. User enters two queries.
-2. Query gets processed (Uppercase to lowercase, Removal of punctuationmarks, etc).
+2. Queries gets processed (Uppercase to lowercase, Removal of punctuationmarks, etc).
 3. Calculations are done (Term Frequency, Cosine Similarity).
 4. The Plagiarism Percentage is returned on the web page.